Mitch Ballock: College career

 On November 20, 2017, Ballock scored a freshman season-high 22 points in a 100–89 win over UCLA.
 As a freshman, he averaged 7.3 points and 2.9 rebounds per game, earning Big East All-Freshman Team honors.
 In the following season, Ballock moved into a starting role.
 On March 9, 2019, he scored a career-high 39 points, shooting 11-of-12 from three-point range, in a 91–78 victory over DePaul.
 He broke the program record and tied the Big East record for three-pointers in a game, while setting the National Collegiate Athletic Association (NCAA) single-game record for three-point percentage with at least 12 attempts.
 As a sophomore, Ballock averaged 11.1 points, 4.4 rebounds and 3.2 assists per game.
 On January 1, 2020, he scored a junior season-high 24 points in a 92–75 win over Marquette.
 As a junior, he averaged 11.9 points, 5.3 rebounds and 3.1 assists per game.
 Ballock led Creighton in three-pointers made with 95 and three-point percentage with 43.5 percent.
 He averaged 9.9 points per game as a senior, shooting 38.9 percent from behind the arc.
 Ballock opted to pursue professional opportunities after the season rather than take advantage of the extra year of eligibility.

 Professional career

 After going undrafted in the 2021 NBA draft, Ballock joined the Philadelphia 76ers for the 2021 NBA Summer League.
 On September 27, 2021, he signed with the Cleveland Cavaliers, but was waived on October 16.
 On October 23, he signed with the Cleveland Charge as an affiliate player.

+Coaching career

+Following the conclusion of his playing career, Ballock returned to Creighton, first as a graduate assistant, and then as a full-time assistant coach in 2025.